Sargon of Akkad

 He was the founder of the "Sargonic" or "Old Akkadian" dynasty, which ruled for about a century after his death until the Gutian conquest of Sumer.

-The Sumerian king list makes him the cup-bearer to king Ur-Zababa of Kish.
+The Sumerian King List makes him the cup-bearer to King Ur-Zababa of Kish before becoming king himself.

-His empire is thought to have included most of Mesopotamia, parts of the Levant, besides incursions into Hurrian and Elamite territory, ruling from his (archaeologically as yet unidentified) capital, Akkad (also Agade).
+His empire, which he ruled from his archaeologically as yet unidentified capital, Akkad, is thought to have included most of Mesopotamia and parts of the Levant, Hurrian and Elamite territory.

 Sargon appears as a legendary figure in Neo-Assyrian literature of the 8th to 7th centuries BC.

 Tablets with fragments of a Sargon Birth Legend were found in the Library of Ashurbanipal.